localdevices/pyorc/docs/user-guide/cross_section/index.rst

             water_level:
               n_start: 10  # use the 10th frame of the extracted video frames...
               n_end: 20  # ...until the 20th frame.
 The average of the extracted and preprocessed frames is used.
-              bank: "near"  # in case the nearest bank offers full visibility, we may choose to look for the water level on the nearest shore to the camera.
-Choose "both" for seeking the optimal on both banks
               frames_options:  # we add preprocessing methods from the frames methods.
 You can extend this similar to the frames section.
                 method: "hue"  # we can extract the hue channel instead of a greyscale image.
 Hue essentially represents the color of the frame.
                 range: {}  # range (with empty arguments) extracts the difference between min and max in time, revealing moving water, opposed to non-moving land.
 Better non use with hue channel